dayuyang1999/Personal_Website/content/post/recurrent_marked_tpp/index.md

 TPP+RNN = continous sequence dynamic modeling (key is make RNN continuous)

-The timing modeling is not embedded in the complex structure of RNN, so the pdf of $t$ could be solved analytically.
+1. The timing modeling is not embedded in the complex structure of RNN, so the pdf of $t$ could be solved analytically.

+2. the key is $h$, RNN summarize all historical event as $h$, which replace the summation term of the CIF parameterization of traditional hawkes process.
+   1. then, use CIF $\lambda$ to decide timing(pdf), type()

 # Problem Formulation